• Skip to primary navigation

 • Olive oil for the rising bowl

-• 2 tablespoon fresh rosemary leaves
+• 2 tbsp fresh rosemary leaves

 • Kosher salt for sprinkling on top of the rolls